romi/romi-robots-docs/docs/wip-peter/index.md

 may use the term Romi "node" to highlight the network aspect of the Romi system.
 When a Romi app starts up, it connects to the hardware and also to the network (opening a websocket server).
-It also registers itself to a network application called rcom-registry to announce its availability and provide its topic, type and address.
+It also registers itself to a network application called `rcom-registry` to announce its availability and provide its topic, type and address.

-Whenever you execute `Camera.create("camera")`, the Python code will query the rcom-registry to ask at what address "camera" is available.
-It then then connect to the Romi app using a client websocket.
+Whenever you execute `Camera.create("camera")`, the Python code will query rcom-registry to ask at what address the app called "camera" is available.
+It then connect to the Romi app using a client websocket.

 So the Romi system consists of: the rcom-registry service, of which